MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/news/rm-archived.md

 This container includes all the standard Java, Node, Docker and .NET Core tooling.
 When we start the container we map in the Docker socket from the host VM and the working folder from /opt/vsts/work.
-This enables you to create or spawn other Docker containers as part of your build or release process using either a script or the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) in the Visual Studio Marketplace.
+This enables you to create or spawn other Docker containers as part of your build or release pipeline using either a script or the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) in the Visual Studio Marketplace.